 Invitations for fall 2022

 Entry into the Binghamton University Scholars Program is by invitation only and no supplemental application materials are required.
-All invitations for the 2021-2022 academic year have been sent and no further offers will be forthcoming.
+Invitations for the next class of Scholars (those starting in 2022) are typically released December through March.

 Please note that the Scholars Program is very small, and only 110-120 of the 40,000 applicants to Binghamton University are enrolled in the program each year.
 Our University Office of Admissions makes all decisions regarding invitations to the Scholars Program and due to the small size of the Program, even some of the best students may not get invited.